top of page

 3. Lain's affirmation of Self

-There's a reason why Nietzche considered Jesus a "proto-ubermensch".
-To Nietzche, despite all the suffering inflicted on him, all the abuse and pain carved on his skin, Christ still held steadfast onto his goals and not even once could be made to bend to resent the herd, thus making him truly above them, their values and to a degree even their historical paradigm.
+There's a reason why Nietzsche considered Jesus a "proto-ubermensch".
+To Nietzsche, despite all the suffering inflicted on him, all the abuse and pain carved on his skin, Christ still held steadfast onto his goals and not even once could be made to bend to resent the herd, thus making him truly above them, their values and to a degree even their historical paradigm.

 Lain Iwakura takes a similar approach to humanity, and decides to compassionately forgive and improve the lives of even those who wronged her.
 Lain loves her fellow man, despite not owing them a single thing from how she was treated.